 On November 18, 2015, the girls were found living on a ranch in northern Minnesota by law enforcement, headed by the Lakeville Police Department.

 The Rucki sisters were missing for a total of 944 days and were reunited with their father days after they were found.
 They continue to live with their father and other siblings at the family’s home in Lakeville.

 Since being convicted in July 2016 on six felony counts of deprivation of parental rights, Grazzini-Rucki, and her supporters have continued their behavior of making false allegations against David Rucki, his family, the media, law enforcement, and the judiciary.

 Her disdain for law enforcement and the court system has become more flagrant, her rhetoric more incendiary, and her behavior increasingly dangerous.

 Grazzini-Rucki is currently on probation for her role in the disappearance of her children, which she has repeatedly violated.
-In March she announced earlier this month that she and others will be targeting the family members of judges, attorneys, and county staff, including their children.
+In March, she announced earlier that she and others will be targeting the family members of judges, attorneys, and county staff, including their children.

 Per the terms of her sentence, Grazzini-Rucki is still scheduled to report to jail on November 18, 2017, to serve 15 days.

 Four adults charged for role in disappearance of Rucki sisters; all were convicted